rio-labs/rio/README.md

 - Modern, declarative UI framework
 - 100% Python - Zero HTML, CSS, or JavaScript required
 - Over 50 Built-in components for common UI elements, such as `rio.Switch`, `rio.Button`, and `rio.Text`, and many more
+- Entirely Type Safe - This allows linters to help you catch bugs and provide great suggestions
 - Apps can run both locally and on the web
-- Completely Open Source and free forever
+- Open Source & Free forever

 ## Installation 🛠️